-Fish will be identified to species level, weighed, counted, and examined for the presence of external anomalies including DELTs.
-Fish easily identified (commonly collected from year to year) will be returned to the site from which they are collected.
+Fish will be identified to species level, counted, and examined for the presence of external anomalies including DELTs.
+Fish easily identified will be returned to the site from which they are collected.
 Subsamples of difficult to identify species will be brought back to the laboratory for verification by NEORSD personnel and, if necessary, sent to The Ohio State University College Museum of Biological Diversity for verification by the Curator of Fish.
-Two voucher specimens will be kept for each species collected during sampling.
+Voucher specimens will be collected as described in section (14).
 Endangered species and those too large for preservation will not be collected as voucher specimens, but will instead be photographed.
 Photographed vouchers will include features that permit definitive identification of the particular species.

 Fish will be preserved in 10 percent formalin in the field, soaked in tap water for 24 to 48 hours after 5 to 7 days, then transferred to solutions of 30 and 50 percent ethanol for 5 to 7 days each and, finally, to 70 percent ethanol for long-term storage.
 Specimens larger than six inches will be slit along the right side and then soaked in formalin for approximately 10 to 14 days before being transferred to water and solutions of 30, 50 and 70 percent ethanol.
-Label information will include location collected (description and coordinates), date, time, collectors' names and sample identification code for each specimen collected.
+Label information will include location (description and coordinates), date, time, collectors' names and sample identification code for each specimen collected.

-Macroinvertebrate sampling will be conducted using quantitative and qualitative sampling techniques.
+Macroinvertebrate sampling will be conducted at sites 1, 8, 9b, 11 and 14 using quantitative and qualitative sampling techniques.
 Quantitative sampling will include installation of a five Hester-Dendy multi-plate artificial substrate sampler assemblage (HD) that is colonized for a six-week period.
-Multiple HD samplers may be installed at some or all of the locations to reduce the loss of samplers due to the HD sampler having been vandalized, buried, etc. Five Surber square-foot samples may be used in place of an HD sampler where deemed uncollectible due to the HD sampler having been vandalized, buried, etc. Surber samples, if supplemented for a HD sampler, will be used for informational purposes only, and will not be used to calculate an ICI score.
-Qualitative sampling will be conducted using a D-frame dip net when HD samplers are retrieved.
+Multiple HD samplers may be installed at some or all of the locations to reduce the loss of samplers due to the HD sampler having been vandalized, buried, etc. Five Surber square-foot samples may be used in place of a HD sampler where deemed uncollectible due to the HD sampler having been vandalized, buried, etc. Surber samples, if supplemented for a HD sampler, will be used for informational purposes only, and will not be used to calculate an ICI score.
+Qualitative sampling will be conducted using a D-frame dip net when HDs are retrieved.
 The Ohio EPA Macroinvertebrate Field Sheet will be completed during each HD retrieval.
-Macroinvertebrate community assemblages will be collected and shipped to EA Engineering, Science and

-Technology for identification and enumeration.
-EA Engineering, Science and Technology will identify specimens to the lowest practical taxonomic level and when the condition of the specimen allows, to the level of taxonomy recommended in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volume III (1987, updated September 30, 1989).
+Tiffany Moore of NEORSD and Marty Sneen of EA Engineering, Sciences, and Technology, both Level 3 QDCs for Benthic Macroinvertebrate Biology, will identify the specimens to the lowest practical taxonomic level and when the condition of the specimen allows, to the level of taxonomy recommended in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volume III (1987, updated September 30, 1989).
 Voucher specimens will be collected as described in section (14).
+Difficult to identify species will be sent to EA Engineering, Science and Technology for verification.
 Stream flow will be measured with a Marsh-McBirney FloMate Model 2000 Portable Flow Meter when the HD samplers are installed and retrieved.

-A detailed description of the sampling and analysis methods utilized in the fish community and macroinvertebrate surveys, including calculations of the IBI, MIwb and ICI, can be found in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volumes II (1987, updated January 1, 1988 and November 8, 2006) and III (1987, updated September 30, 1989).
+A detailed description of the sampling and analysis methods utilized in the fish community and macroinvertebrate surveys, including calculations of the IBI and ICI, can be found in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volumes II (1987, updated January 1, 1988) and III (1987, updated September 30, 1989).